slack-ruby/slack-ruby-bot/README.md

 ### Threaded Messages

-You can reply to a message in a thread (or keep sending to the current thread) :
+You can reply to a message in a thread (or keep sending to the current thread).
+In order to send a message in a thread you must give a reference to the first message that initiated the thread : it is available as either `data.ts` if no threaded messages have been sent yet, or `data.thread_ts` if the message being replied to is already in a thread as explained in the [message-threading](https://api.slack.com/docs/message-threading) section of the slack documentation.

 ```ruby
 command 'reply in thread' do |client, data, match|